EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/README.md

 (`src/api/fakeApi.ts`) with an artificial latency, so nothing has to be installed or running besides Vite.
 `04_testing/` mocks the network explicitly (MSW, `cy.intercept`).
+`10_final_project/` uses a fake API too — with `AbortSignal` support on the reads and a switch, in the app header, that makes every write fail.